 The 10th Annual Headrest Labor Day Rail Trail Ramble was held on Monday September 5, 2016.
 There were more than 250 participants including more than 100 young folks (“under 23s”) who participated under our collaboration with Positive Tracks and Hypertherm’s Hope Foundation.
 It was a truly gorgeous day and all enjoyed a beautiful ramble, a delicious barbecue thanks to Mascoma Savings Bank, and terrific music thanks to the Joe Miller Project.
 The beautiful mountain bike donated by Omer and Bob’s, was one by a local resident and an Ipad, donated by Systems Plus Computer, was won by a very happy ticket holder from Barre!
 See you this year at the 11th annual RTR!

 Cully’s Run is an annual mental health awareness and charity event with proceeds going to Headrest, helping to support our 24-hour crisis hotline and recovery services for NH, VT, and ME.
 Those struggling with mental health might not be familiar with the local resources available to them, so Cully’s Run is Dartmouth Women’s Rugby’s effort to acquaint the local community with the resources that are available in case an individual or a loved one is ever in need of assistance.
 Their aim is to initiate conversations within the community about mental health and enjoy a day on the rugby pitch.
-This family-friendly event took place on Sunday, May 7th, 2017 at the Corey Ford Clubhouse.
-We saw some familiar faces there helping to fund our mission!
+This family-friendly event took place on Sunday, May 6th, 2018 at the Corey Ford Clubhouse.
+We hope you will join us there to help fund our mission!